afshaan4/ShakyRoads/README.md

 * Im doing a datascience course and thought this would be cool data to analyze and make pretty graphs of.
 * Im bored.
 * Maybe it could be useful in traffic monitoring and predictions?

+### TODO

+- [ ] get gps working
+- [ ] plot acceleration readings onto a map
+- [ ] get it to save location and acceleration readings in a csv file

 ## Installing